This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 RELATED POST: Living in a Motorhome in Europe – Your Complete Guide

-Van Life Europe
+Motorhome Life in Europe

 Frequently Asked Questions

 Whilst we all have views about van life in Europe, some topics crop up time and time again.
-See our post about the questions we always get asked – if your burning question is not there then feel free to email us.
-We’re always happy to give an honest answer if we can and we love questions.
+See our post about the questions we always get asked – if your burning question is not there, then feel free to email us.
+We’re always happy to give an honest answer if we ca,n and we love questions.

 What do you do if something goes wrong?

-Things can, and do, go wrong.
+Things can and do go wrong.
 At the time, it can be very anxiety provoking, especially if you don’t speak the language, or the problem is taking a lot of time to resolve and detracting from your holiday.

-We drove around France for three weeks (it was August and EVERYWHERE was closed) with our over-cab bed held up with acro props and it was really stressful.
+We drove around France for three weeks (it was August, and EVERYWHERE was closed) with our over-cab bed held up with acro props, and it was really stressful.

 A good first place to ask for help is our Facebook group – remember to share the make and model of your vehicle when asking for help.
 Try researching your problem on the internet, there is so much information available, you may just find the answer.

 Search in Google for a motorhome workshop near you.
-Most of these places are run by motorhomers themselves and they will help if they possibly can.
+Most of these places are run by motorhomers themselves, and they will help if they possibly can.

 You will also find a list of top 20 motorhoming FAQs here – from why your fridge isn’t cooling to why your tap doesn’t work.